Written By: Chloe Wilson BSc (Hons) Physiotherapy

 Mid-shaft fractures may heal with slight angulation i.e. not completely straight, but this doesn’t usually cause any functional issues as the shoulder and elbow accommodate.

-There are a number of complications that go hand-in-hand with midshaft humeral fractures:
+There are a number of common complications with mid-shaft humeral fractures:

 The best way to ensure you make a full recovery from a midshaft humeral fracture, whether it is treated surgically or not, is to follow your exercise rehab programme.